-Arangements for the military display tomorow have been completed and before daylight the troops of the Indiana national guard, all of which have been called out, will begin to arrive.
-All will be here at 10 o'clock and an hour later will escort the body from the Barrison home to the statehouse, the statehouse, e funeral services Sunday will be harge of the family and will be Senator Fairbanks is here and Sena-tor Reveridge will arrive tonight.
-Near-ly all the Indiana congressmen will be-here and distinguished men from all-over the country are expected to be in attendance. n attendance.

-The business houses in the city are today draped in mourning.
-All flags remain at half mast, From noon until 2 o'clock tomorrow business will be dis- John W. Foster, who was secretary if state in Gen. Harrison's cabinet, elegraphed Mrs. Harrison today from alifornia that it would be impossible or him to reach this city in time for the funeral.
-It had been hoped that he would be able to come and officiate as not the honorary reliberates.
-Son one of the honorary pall bearers.
-Senator S. B. Elkins, who was secretary of war under the Harrison administration, also telegraphed today that on account of Mrs. Elkins illness he may not be able to come for the funeral.
-He was also expected to be one of the expected to be one of the honorary also expected to be one of the honorary All of the Harrison family and relatives who will be here for the funeral, have now arrived with the exception of Lieut Com, John F. Parker and Mrs. Parker, who are en route from Callfornia, and will reach this city some "CRANDEST ORGAN IN THE WORLD."
-BEING SIFTED.
+Arangements for the military display tomorow have been completed and before daylight the troops of the Indiana national guard, all of which have been called out.
+Will begin to arrive.
+All will be here at 10 o'clock and an hour later will escort the body from the Harrison home to the statehouse, Hirrison home to the statehouse, stere it will lie in state until Saturday The funeral services Sunday will be in charge of the family and will be senstor Fairbanks is here and Sena-Sall the Indiana congressmen will be here and distinguished men from all over the country are expected to be The business houses in the city are today draped in mourning.
+All flags remain at half mast.
+From moon until 2 o'clock tomorrow business will be dis- John W. Foster, who was secretary of state in Gen. Harrison's cabinet, elegraphed Mrs. Harrison today from California that it would be impossible for him to reach this city in time for the funeral.
+It had been hoped that he would be able to come and officiate as one of the honorary pall bearers.
+Senator S. B. Elkins, who was secretary of war under the Harrison administration. also telegraphed today that on account of Mrs. Elkins' illness he may not be able to come for the funeral. also expected to be one of the honorary All of the Harrison family and relatives who will be here for the funeral, have now arrived with the exception of eut Com, John F. Parker and Mrs. Parker, who are en route from Callfornia, and will reach this city some time tomorrow afternoon or evening.
+Mrs. Parker is a sister of Mrs. Har-rison, and during their stay in the city rison, and during their stay in the city the Pakers will be entertained at the Harrison home.